fmarzolo/FMDominoFileWatcher/README.md

 To start the application automatically when the Domino server starts, you can add notes.ini to the end of the line:
 SERVERTASKS = xxxx, xxx, xxx, load runjava JAddin FMWatcher

-7) Modify runtime logging level
+7) To modify runtime logging level
 To modify runtime the logging level you can use the following command, use the above values for x:
 	tell FMWatcher -loglevel x

 Caveats

-It may happen that the changes to the folders to be monitored are continuous throughout the day and are never separated from each other by 5 seconds.
+It may happen that the changes to the folders to be monitored are continuous throughout the day and are never separated from each other by 15 seconds.
 In this case the waiting timer would never expire, and it could happen that the configured command is not launched.
+May be usefull trye to set shorter loop by setting "-waitseconds 5"

 Contacts
 Francesco Marzolo